ndsf/circle-community/README.md

-# Awesome Douban Social App - MERNG Stack
+# Circle Community Social App - MERNG Stack

 MERNG stands for MongoDB, Express, React, Node.js & GraphQL.
 This is a simple social app which user may comment or like on other users post.
 [Demo Site](https://mysterious-thicket-27635.herokuapp.com/)